George Floyd Square: Visitors

-Other notable features
+Other features

 Chicago Avenue Fire Arts Center

 The Chicago Avenue Fire Arts Center occupies the space of the historic Nokomis Theater on the 3700 block of Chicago Avenue.
 The building was originally constructed in 1915 and designed by architect Joseph E. Nason.
 The theater was expanded in 1928 and remained for several decades until it closed in 1952 along with the Chicago Avenue streetcar line.
 The structure was significantly altered and was later used as an automobile repair shop until the building and many original architectural details were restored in the 2000s.
 The arts center was founded in 2007 by residents in the Central and Bryant neighborhoods with the goal to increase equity in public art.
 By 2020, the center was serving 800 artists per year.

 Cup Foods

 Cup Foods, located on the 3700 block of Chicago Avenue, opened in 1989 as a combination grocery store, convenience store, and restaurant in the Powderhorn community in Minneapolis.
 Cup Foods was founded by Samir Abumayyaleh, who was born in Palestine and emigrated to the United States as a child.
 The name of the store was originally Chicago Unbeatable Prices, but later shortened to CUP.
 The area around the store had also been the location of violent crime, illicit drug dealing, loitering, and undercover police surveillance since the 1990s.
 In 2000, the city temporarily shut the store down for several months after recovering stolen electronics, ammunition, and materials for illicit drugs inside Cup Foods–leading to a constant police presence around the property.

 On May 25, 2020, a 9-1-1 call from an employee at Cup Foods led to the fatal encounter between George Floyd and the Minneapolis police.
-The employee reported that Floyd had paid using a suspected counterfeit $20 bill.
+The employee alleged that Floyd had paid using a suspected counterfeit $20 bill.
 Derek Chauvin and three other police officers arrived in response, and they arrested and detained Floyd.
-During the arrest, Chauvin pinned Floyd by his neck on the ground for 9 minutes and 29 seconds while as he struggled to breathe and died.
+During the arrest, Chauvin pinned Floyd by his neck on the ground for 9 minutes and 29 seconds as he struggled to breathe and died.
 Several bystanders attempted to intervene unsuccessfully, but several captured video footage on their cellphones.
 Cup Foods closed temporarily during the George Floyd protests in Minneapolis–Saint Paul and unrest in mid 2020, but re-opened in August 2020.
 The store changed its name to Unity Foods in 2023.

+Minnesota Agape Movement

+Minnesota Agape Movement is a non-profit in Minneapolis with a headquarters office on the 3700 block of Chicago Avenue.
+The organization has contracts with the city to improve health and safety and build community in the area, often taking over functions that police might otherwise handle.
+The organization was formed shortly after the murder of George Floyd by members including Steve Floyd (no relation to George Floyd), a longtime street outreach worker for the area.
+Members of Agape were involved with putting up the barricades around George Floyd Square in May 2020 and Agape led the effort to reopen the square in June 2021.